ImperialCollegeLondon/ReCoDE-DecodingMarketSignals/README.md

 maintaining their code.
 There is no silver bullet on working with legacy code and custom problems often need tailor-made solutions.
 For this project, the author wrote a `shell` script that is custom-made to set up `ta-lib` for `Python 3.11`.
-Whenever you are not sure whether a solution works and you have reasons to believe your attempt is error-prone, might have side-effects, or spoil the operating system, it is advisable to work from within a virtual environment, for example using `Docker`, before employing a working solution on the user's machine.
+Whenever you are not sure whether a solution works and you have reasons to believe your attempt is error-prone, might have side effects, or spoil the operating system, it is advisable to work from within a virtual environment, for example using `Docker`, before employing a working solution on the user's machine.
 Discussing `Docker` is beyond the scope of this documentation, however.

-The `shell script` can also be directly applied to work on MacOS as the latter uses the `Z shell` by default.
+The `shell script` can also be directly applied to work on macOS as the latter uses the `Z shell` by default.
 The `Z shell`, is also known as `zsh` and is a `Unix shell` that is built on top of `bash`.
 Hence, compatibility is likely and the script should run without reservation.
 For Windows users the `shell script` can also be modified to work on the `Windows shell` or `PowerShell`.